murkyware-scanner/help/README.md

 ## Installation
 1. Download the latest release of Murkyware™ Scanner from the [Anti-Ransomware Page](https://murkyware.com/page/anti-ransomware)
-2. Calculate and compare the SHA256 hash of the downloaded executables with the hashes below:
+2. Calculate and compare the SHA256 hash of the downloaded executables with the hashes below.
 3. Run Murkyware™ Scanner standalone file or the setup file with or without administrative pirviliages.
 (Administrator account is only required if performing Network Traffic and Memory Scan).
 The standalone program takes approximately 50 seconds to load.

 | File                 | Hash                                                              | Size     |